 Early pregnancy

 At around 14 weeks’ gestation women attend the research clinic at Princess Anne hospital.
 The timing of this appointment can be later if they are not recruited by 14 weeks.
-During the appointment, an interviewer-led questionnaire is administered to gather information on parity, baseline demographic features, smoking, alcohol intake, exercise, sunlight exposure, general health, medication, psychological health and wellbeing, self-efficacy and food involvement.
-[23]
+During the appointment, an interviewer-led questionnaire is administered to gather information on parity, baseline demographic features, diet, smoking, alcohol intake, exercise, sunlight exposure, general health, medication, psychological health and wellbeing, self-efficacy and food involvement.
+Diet is assessed using a 20-item food frequency questionnaire (FFQ) which was developed from a larger FFQ.[23]
+Data from the FFQ are used to produce a standardised score (with mean 0 and standard deviation 1.0).
+This score has been named the ‘prudent diet score’.
+The 20-item FFQ gives closely comparable scores to the full FFQ and can be used in settings where administration of a longer FFQ is not feasible.

 For women in the Healthy Conversation Skills intervention group this also presents an opportunity for the first Healthy Conversation with a trained research nurse.
 Women are asked about their lifestyle and health behaviours and what they would like to do to ensure they have healthy pregnancies and healthy babies, and to set some goals for achieving this.
-Details of the conversations and goals are recorded in a proforma and revisited at future appointments.
-Women are given copies of the proforma.
+Details of the conversations and goals are recorded in a Case Report Form and revisited at future appointments.

 Women’s height, weight, skinfold thickness (triceps, biceps, subscapular and suprailiac) and grip strength are measured.
-Blood samples are taken and stored with the aim of measuring biomarkers of quality of diet, including beta carotene and vitamin D, and DNA.
+Venous blood samples are taken and stored with the aim of measuring biomarkers of quality of diet, including beta carotene and vitamin D. With participants’ consent, blood pellets are stored to allow future DNA analysis.

 18-21 week gestation